Valve Index Review

-Our most important set of tests for the Valve Index dealt with how interactive of an experience it provides, which accounts for 35% of its final score.
+Our most important set of tests for the Index dealt with how interactive of an experience it provides.
 In this metric, we compared the different interfaces with each headset, the various room limitations imposed, and the quality and accuracy of the motion tracking — both for the hand controllers and for the headset itself.
 The Index offers an incredibly interactive experience, earning it one of the top scores of the entire group.

 The Index can be used with two handheld motion controllers.
 This design is one of our absolute favorites, resting much more naturally in your hand and feeling considerably more ergonomic than the majority of the competition.
 We thought the motion tracking of the controllers is fantastic — even when using a pair of the version 1.0 base stations.
 We never had any issues with the controllers jumping around and have no reason to think it wouldn't be equivalent or even better when using version 2.0 or the Valve Index base stations.

 Next, we rated and scored how immersive of an environment the Index creates for the wearer, focusing on the overall viewing quality, the image sharpness and resolution, and field of view, as well as the amount of ambient light blocked out.
-Together, these assessments account for 20% of the total score for each VR headset.
-The Valve Index delivered another fantastic set of results, finishing right at the forefront of the overall group.
+The Index delivered another fantastic set of results, finishing right at the forefront of the overall group.